Epitech-ops/eurecia/README.md

 # node-eurecia

-Node wrapper for the Eurecia API
+Typescript wrapper for the Eurecia API

 ## Installation